jgravois/lrm-esri/README.md

 1. Sign up for a [free developer account](https://developers.arcgis.com/).

-When credentials are embedded, requests are capped at 1250/month.
+When credentials are embedded, requests for free accounts are capped at 1250/month.
 If you plan on monetizing your app, you **must** upgrade to a paid account.

 ### Development Instructions